 - Cultivation of planting beds on a regular basis,

-- Scheduled mowing of lawn areas,
+- · Scheduled mowing of lawn areas,

 - Regular pruning and fertilization,

 - Insect, disease, and pest control,

 - Leaf removal, and

 - Maintenance of irrigation controllers and repair of system components as needed to maintain good working conditions.

+- Management and control of noxious weeds.